Resume Sample Philippines 2023 [Free Downloadable Templates]

 Sample infographic resume format:

-Regardless of the resume format you use, always put your name and contact information at the top.
-This way, if you make the next cut, the recruiter or hiring manager will easily know how to get in touch with you.
+Regardless of your resume format, always put your name and contact information at the top.
+If you make the next cut, the recruiter or hiring manager will quickly know how to contact you.

 Must-have information on a resume header:

 - Telephone number/Mobile number